Don’t forget those headphones! Music improves your workout in ways you probably never even considered.

 Tips for Putting it All Together

-All the preceding benefits for combining music with your workout are truly amazing!
-The impact of music on the brain and its influence on our mood, stress, response, and other factors is quite profound.
-But as I’ve hinted above, not just any music will do.
+The impact of music on the brain and its influence on our mood, stress, response, and other factors is pretty amazing!

-- Features upbeat, positive lyrics (if the music has lyrics)
+- Features upbeat, positive lyrics and a stimulating melody

-- Offers a rhythm that syncs well with the activity in which you’re engaged
+- Offers a rhythm that syncs well with your activity